Mountain: Definition

 There is no universally accepted definition of a mountain.
 Elevation, volume, relief, steepness, spacing and continuity have been used as criteria for defining a mountain.
 In the Oxford English Dictionary a mountain is defined as "a natural elevation of the earth surface rising more or less abruptly from the surrounding level and attaining an altitude which, relatively to the adjacent elevation, is impressive or notable."

 Whether a landform is called a mountain may depend on local usage.
 John Whittow's Dictionary of Physical Geography states "Some authorities regard eminences above 600 m as mountains, those below being referred to as hills."

 In the United Kingdom and the Republic of Ireland, a mountain is usually defined as any summit at least 2000 ft high, which accords with the official UK government's definition that a mountain, for the purposes of access, is a summit of 2000 ft or higher.
 In addition, some definitions also include a topographical prominence requirement, such as that the mountain rises 300 m above the surrounding terrain.
-At one time the US Board on Geographic Names defined a mountain as being 1000 ft or taller, but has abandoned the definition since the 1970s.
+At one time, the United States Board on Geographic Names defined a mountain as being 1000 ft or taller, but has abandoned the definition since the 1970s.
 Any similar landform lower than this height was considered a hill.
-However, today, the US Geological Survey concludes that these terms do not have technical definitions in the US.
+However, today, the United States Geological Survey concludes that these terms do not have technical definitions in the US.

 The UN Environmental Programme's definition of "mountainous environment" includes any of the following: